Thick Film Paste

 - Upon decomposition, QPAC® leaves very low ash residue with the complete burn-out of carbon.

 - Decomposes completely between 220°C – 350°C, which can be as much as 100°C below the decomposition temperatures of other binders

 - Excellent rheology properties and suspension stability

 - Solar Inks

 - Electrode Inks

 - Other Miscellaneous Inks

-Empower Materials’ technical support can provide help with formulation.
+Empower Materials technical support team can provide assistance with customer formulations.

 Give us a call (302) 225-0100 or send us an email